Disaster risk financing in concert: how co-ordinated disaster risk financing can save more lives

 NGO, Partnership & Multistakeholder Initiatives

-Armed Conflict, Cold Wave, Cyclone / Typhoon / Hurricane, Displacement, Drought, Dzud, El Niño/La Niña, Epidemic / Pandemic, Extreme Rainfall, Flooding, Heat Wave, Landslide, Mudslide, Other, Violence, Volcanic ash
+Armed Conflict, Cold Wave, Cyclone / Typhoon / Hurricane, Displacement, Drought, Dzud, El Niño/La Niña, Epidemic / Pandemic, Extreme Rainfall, Flood, Heat Wave, Landslide, Mudslide, Other, Violence, Volcanic ash